biappi/SimpleVirusUSBMidiDriver/README.md

 The idea of the present project would be to provide a generic open source OS X driver for several other USB MIDI devices.
 Contributions are welcome!

 After compiling the source with Xcode simply copy the resulting bundle GenericUSBMidi.plugin to the Folder /Library/Audio/MIDI Drivers/.
-This is most simply done with the following bash (Terminal) command:
+This is most simply done with the following bash (Terminal) commands:

+cd $HOME/Library/Developer/Xcode/DerivedData/GenericUSBMidi*/Build/Products/Debug
 sudo cp -r GenericUSBMidi.plugin /Library/Audio/MIDI\ Drivers/

+Note: to find out where the "GenericUSBMidi.plugin" file has been created, right-click onto Products->GenericUSBMidi.plugin in Xcode and then click "Show in Finder".

 After that it is necessary to reboot the MIDIServer process (or the entire OS).